Supporting the SDGs Goals

 2. Human rights training was provided for employees at all levels to ensure understanding and participation in preventing human rights violations in all Company activities.

-Key Performance in 2024
+Key Performance in 2025

 1. The Company committed non-discrimination and provided equal employment opportunities without discrimination based on physical differences, age, gender, race, nationality, disability, religion, social status, gender identity, or sexual orientation.
-Additionally, the Company promoted and supported the employment of 107 disabled individuals.
+Additionally, the Company promoted and supported the employment of 113 disabled individuals.

-2. 100.00% of employees at all levels have received training on human rights.
+2. 100.00% of employees at all levels have received training on human rights. and Non-Discrimination & Anti-Harassment Policy

-3. There were no cases or complaints of human rights violations, including issues related to human trafficking, forced labor, child labor, discrimination and all forms of sexual harassment or abuse, as well as freedom of association.
+3. In 2025, There were no cases or complaints of human rights violations, including issues related to human trafficking, forced labor, child labor, discrimination and all forms of sexual harassment or abuse, as well as freedom of association.

 100%

-No case
+No cases

-Complaints of human rights violations.
+No complaints of human rights violations.

 Management Approach and Value Creation